Terkwood/prawnalith/services/temp_tracker/README.md

-# Sensor tracker utility
+# Temp tracker utility

-Listens for various sensor reports.
-Creates an entry in the Redis sensors set if a reporting sensor doesn't exist.
+Listens for temperature-related sensor reports.
+Creates an entry in the Redis `<namespace>/sensors/temp` set if the reporting sensor doesn't exist.
 Creates a stubbed hash which the user can fill out in order to associate tank, manufacturing data, etc.

-## On temp sensor report:
+## On temp sensor report

 This is useful for sensors generating temperature data.